severalnines/docs/user-guide/mysql/nodes.rst

 These are specific options available for Galera nodes:

 * **Resync Node**
-	- Removes all files in the datadir and forces a full resync (SST) of the node.
-This is necessary sometimes if the galera node is trying Node Recovery multiple times and there is e.g., a filesystem issue.
-Wait for its completion before starting another node with Initial Start.
+	- Removes all files in the datadir on this node and forces a full resync any existing full backup or SST from a donor.
+The former is recommended to bring the joiner node to the closest point and gain the probability of IST which is a non-blocking operation.
+This is necessary sometimes if the Galera node is trying to recover multiple times and there is for example a filesystem issue.
+Wait for its completion before starting another node with *Initial Start*.

 * **Bootstrap Cluster**
 	- Launches the bootstrap cluster window.
 ClusterControl will stop all running nodes before bootstrapping the cluster from the selected Galera node.